 - Once the butter is properly melted, add asafetida (hing) and finely chopped onions.
 Sauté the onions till it becomes translucent or slightly brown

-- Next add finely chopped tomatoes and sauté till they become soft (about 3-4 minutes on medium flame)
+- Next add finely chopped tomatoes and sauté till they become soggy (about 3-4 minutes on medium flame)

-- Add turmeric powder, red chilli powder and Kolhapuri masala and stir it well
+- Add turmeric powder, red chilli powder and Kolhapuri masala powder and stir it well

-- Next add ½ tsp garlic paste and mix it
+- Next add garlic paste and mix it

-- Now add milk powder and grated paneer with 1/2 tsp salt.
+- Now add milk powder and grated paneer with salt.
 Mix the ingredients properly and lightly sauté for a minute.

-- Cover the pan with a lid and cook paneer for about 1-2 minutes.
-Do not overcook the paneer as we still have some baking left.
+- Cover the pan with a lid and cook paneer for about 5 minutes.

 - Add cilantro and mix it well.